 How To Deodorize Smelly Shoes

 - Wash them.
 Shoes made of fabric can be tossed in the washer with a couple of towels and run through a warm/warm cycle using your normal laundry detergent.
 (Or make your own.)
 Skip the fabric softener and use white vinegar which will kill the odor-causing bacteria.
-Tumble tennis shoes in a dryer with towels, and allow other shoes to fully air-dry.
+Tumble tennis shoes in a dryer with towels or, if you can’t stand that banging sound, slip them into a bag that fits over your dryer’s door.
+Allow other shoes to fully air-dry.

 - Sprinkle with a homemade deodorizing powder.
 Combine 3 tablespoons baking soda, 1 tablespoon cornstarch and 5 drops of tea tree oil until thoroughly mixed.
 Sprinkle this liberally into your shoes after wearing and allow it sit overnight.
+(You might want to keep a shaker can of this mixture in the laundry room for regular use.)
 The powders are both powerful damp- and odor-absorbers, and the tea tree oil’s antiseptic properties will kill odor-causing bacteria.
 Just be sure to dump the powder out before wearing.